 Report, run by family, with Only show patients with outstanding claims checked:

-Column descriptions: Below is a description of each column in the report.
 The columns will vary depending on the report criteria.

 Insurance payment estimate (Ins Pay) columns are based on the Claim Snapshot and include estimated write-offs.
 If any change is made that affects the estimated write-off, this will be reflected in the W/O Change column only.